reactphp/socket/README.md

   explicitly pass a `tls://` connector like above instead.
   Internally, the `tcp://` and `tls://` connectors will always be wrapped by `TimeoutConnector`, unless you disable timeouts like in the above example.

+> Internally the `HappyEyeBallsConnector` has replaced the `DnsConnector` as default resolving connector.
+It is still available as `Connector` has a new option, namely `happy_eyeballs`, to control which of the two will be used.
+By default it's `true` and will use `HappyEyeBallsConnector`, when set to `false` `DnsConnector` is used.
+  We only recommend doing so when there are any backwards compatible issues on older systems only supporting IPv4.
+The `HappyEyeBallsConnector` implements most of RFC6555 and RFC8305 and will use concurrency to connect to the remote host by attempting to connect over both IPv4 and IPv6 with a priority for IPv6 when available.
+Which ever connection attempt succeeds first will be used, the rest connection attempts will be canceled.

 ### Advanced client usage